aphalo/ggpmisc/README.md

 of extensions to R package ‘ggplot2’ (\>= 3.0.0) with emphasis on annotations and highlighting related to fitted models and data summaries.
 Data summaries shown as text, tables or equations are implemented.
-The location of such summaries in the plotting area is usually set independently of the `x` and `y` scales.
-The same applies to plot insets and logos and other arbitrary graphical elements.
-The “natural” coordinates to use in such cases are expressed in ‘grid’ “npc” units in the range \[0..1\].
+New geoms support graphical insets.
+The location of fit summaries and graphical insets within the plotting area needs usually to be set independently of the `x` and `y` scales.
+The “natural” coordinates to use in such cases are expressed in ‘grid’ “npc” units in the range \[0..1\] for which new aesthetics and their scales are made available.

 ## Geometries